 • Maintaining pin orientation is best practice

-When the end user does not send in an adapter the calibration laboratory is left with having to load the device with some pin.
-Luckily Morehouse has developed Clevis Kits to solve the this problem.
+When the end-user does not send in an adapter the calibration laboratory is left with having to load the device with some pin.
+Luckily Morehouse has developed Clevis Kits to solve this problem.